tannerdolby/eleventy-plugin-social-img/README.md

 For a single `input` (ie a URL or HTML), the shortcode will generate only one image to the specified `inputDir + outputPath`.

-For handling multiple screenshots being taken at once, such as an array of string values passed to `input` or a layout that is being used by multiple templates.
-One example would be a `post.njk` layout that all blog post templates are using to display `{{ content }}`.
-The `{% socialImg %} ` shortcode will be called for each template that uses the `post.njk` layout.
+When multiple screenshots are being taken at once with `captureWebsite`, chrome processes are being launched in parellel and every instance adds a listener to each processes "exit" event to cleanup.
+The default maximum number of listeners is 10 which can be verified by `process.getMaxListeners()`.

-The `captureWebsite` function returns `Promise<void>`, therefore for 'X' values passed to `input` or for 'X' pages built using shortcode, the same number of Promises will be returned.
-This is where [p-limit](https://github.com/sindresorhus/p-map) provdides a utility for limiting the number of promises run at once.
-Below are a few options of shortcode usage:
+If you have a layout with more than 10 templates feeding into it, then normally with Puppeteer an error would be thrown `MaxListenersExceededWarning`.
+I've circumvented this issue by setting a generous `MaxListeners` ceiling, but a future fix would be to concurrently handle promises returned from the `captureWebsite` utility.
+It returns `Promise<void>`, therefore for 'X' values passed to `input` or for 'X' pages built using shortcode, the same number of promises will be returned.

+### Below are a few options of shortcode usage:

 Create an inline object by passing the name=value pair arguments to shortcode: